Trilarion/opensourcegames/entries/other-life.md

 - Code language: C, C++
 - Code license: Custom (Eternal Lands license, modified QTPL)

+A community based game that allows you to affect the future of the game.
 Based on [Eternal Lands](eternal_lands.md).

 Mainly a client to connect to Eternal Lands?